geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book i.
-THE CASTLE.
-15

 " And here she triumphs, where the prayers of love,
 " And wealth and power have vainly tried to move.

 " Yet why afflicted thus, why thus disdain
 " The hand a thousand beauties seek in vain?
-290

 " In vain each lovely Gnome with studious care
 " Folds her rich robe, or braids her scented hair,